Ryan Keisler

 I've had the opportunity to work across diverse domains, ranging from cosmology to remote sensing, from mineral exploration to weather forecasting.
 A consistent focus has been deriving insights from sensor data by combining physical principles with statistical and machine learning approaches.

-As of March 2024, I'm jumping back into the world of AI weather forecasting, described more below, but most recently I was a Staff Data Scientist at KoBold Metals, working at the intersection of sensor data and data science to discover new deposits of battery metals.
+Previously I was a Staff Data Scientist at KoBold Metals, working at the intersection of sensor data and data science to discover new deposits of battery metals.

 I was previously the Chief Scientist at Descartes Labs, a geospatial software and analytics company.